About

 Every week:

 2. In your own time, study the lessons of the week by watching the videos and reading the materials.
-The course works best if you do it in advance, but we know that this is not always possible.
+The course works best if you at least skim it in advance, but we know that this is not always possible.

 3. If you have any doubts about the contents of the lessons, ask questions on Discord.
 Asking on the geo1004 text channel is best, but a DM is okay if you are uncomfortable with that.
 If you ask during the contact hours, we will answer quickly.
 If not, we will still answer, but it might take longer.